RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 categories: jekyll update
 ---

-In this post, I am going to show you how to create a simple Dropwizard app.
+In this post, I am going to show you how to create a test.
 This is going to be a technical tutorial.

 At the end of this tutorial, your app will expose a RESTful API.